Luruu/AI_Watch_B1/ditto_kafka/README.md

 kafka-console-producer --bootstrap-server <PUT_YOUR_IP (NOT LOCALHOST or 127.0.0.1)>:29092 --topic topic1
 ```

+Write a message in this terminal (hit enter of course).
+If you can see the message in the terminal where the consumer instance is running, then apache kafka is working fine.

 ## WHICH PORT USE APACHE KAFKA IN AIWATCH PROJECT?
 The port used by Kafka for the other services is port ```29092```, so you so you don't have to use the default port which is shown in the apache kafka official site tutorial!!